Qustodio Review: Quick Expert Summary

 Qustodio has apps for parents and kids.
 It has parental control apps for iOS, Android, and web browsers (Chrome, Safari, Firefox, and Edge), and apps for kids on iOS, Android, Windows, macOS, Chromebook, and Kindle.

 Both apps are simple to set up, but installing Qustodio on your kids’ devices will take longer because you also need to give the app different permissions.
-That said, I installed the parental and kids apps on my Android smartphone and the kids app on my Windows PC, and it didn’t take me more than 5 minutes to do it on each device.
+That said, it took only 5 minutes to install the parental and kids apps on my Android smartphone and the kids app on my Windows PC.

 Qustodio Parental Apps (Installation & Setup)